 - g.
-Unsalvageable refrigerators and freezers containing solid waste such as rotting food that may create a sanitary nuisance may be disposed of in a Class I landfill, provided, however, chlorofluorocarbons and capacitors must be removed and recycled to the greatest extent practicable using techniques and personnel meeting the requirements of 40 CFR Part 82. - h.
+Unsalvageable refrigerators and freezers containing solid waste such as rotting food that may create a sanitary nuisance may be disposed of in a Class I landfill, however, chlorofluorocarbons and capacitors must be removed and recycled to the greatest extent practicable using techniques and personnel meeting the requirements of 40 CFR Part 82. - h.
 Permitted landfills, waste-to-energy facilities, and transfer stations which accept Storm-generated debris in accordance with the terms of this Order may accept Storm-generated debris for disposal or storage without the need to first modify existing solid waste permits or certifications.
 Operators of landfills shall seek modifications of their existing permits to address any long-term impacts of accepting Storm-generated debris on operations and closure that are not addressed in existing permits.
 Long-term impacts are those which will extend past the expiration date of this Order.
 The requests for modification shall be submitted as soon as possible, but no later than the expiration date of this Order.
 No permit fee will be required for any modifications necessitated solely by the Storm cleanup activities.
 This paragraph does not authorize the permanent lateral or vertical expansion of any facility beyond its permitted limits. - i.
 Domestic wastewater biosolids may be disposed of in Class I landfills even if such biosolids meet the definition of a liquid waste found in Rule 62-701.200(72), Florida Administrative Code, provided that such disposal is approved in advance by the Department and that the material is managed to the extent practicable so as to minimize liquid content, odors, and runoff. - j.
-Pursuant to Section 403.7071, Florida Statutes, an air curtain incinerator may be used at any staging area, permitted landfill, waste-to-energy facility, registered yard trash processing facility, or transfer station so long as the air curtain incinerator is located at least 300 feet from any occupied building and 50 feet from any wildlands, brush, combustible structure, or paved public roadway and the operation of the air curtain incinerator is authorized under the authority of the Florida Forest Service within the Department of Agriculture and Consumer Services.
+Pursuant to Section 403.7071, Florida Statutes, an air curtain incinerator may be used at any staging area, permitted landfill, waste-to-energy facility, registered yard trash processing facility, or transfer station with written authorization by the Department that the location and its surrounding area is appropriate for use of an air curtain incinerator.
+Please contact the applicable Department District Office for authorization.
+The air curtain incinerator must be located at least 300 feet from any occupied building and 50 feet from any wildlands, brush, combustible structure, or paved public roadway and the operation of the air curtain incinerator is authorized under the authority of the Florida Forest Service within the Department of Agriculture and Consumer Services.
 The use of an air curtain incinerator must also meet the requirements of subsection B.1. of this Order.

 k.
-Pursuant to Section 403.7071, Florida Statutes, open pile burning may be conducted at any staging area other than staging areas located at permitted landfills or permitted disposal facilities, so long as the pile burn is located at least 300 feet from any occupied building, 100 feet from any paved public roadway, and 50 feet from any wildlands, brush, or combustible structure and the open pile burning is managed or authorized under the authority of the Florida Forest Service within the Department of Agriculture and Consumer Services.
+Pursuant to Section 403.7071, Florida Statutes, open pile burning may be conducted at any staging area other than staging areas located at permitted landfills or permitted disposal facilities with written authorization by the Department that the location and its surrounding area is appropriate for open pile burning.
+Please contact the applicable Department District Office for authorization.
+The pile burn must be located at least 300 feet from any occupied building, 100 feet from any paved public roadway, and 50 feet from any wildlands, brush, or combustible structure and the open pile burning is managed or authorized under the authority of the Florida Forest Service within the Department of Agriculture and Consumer Services.
 Open pile burning must also meet the requirements of subsection B.2. of this Order.